 ENFORCEMENT OF LAWS - The City Administrator shall see that all laws, provisions of this Charter and acts of the Board of Aldermen, unless otherwise provided by law, are faithfully enforced.

-BUDGET AND CAPITAL PROGRAM - The City Administrator shall submit annually a recommended budget and a projected five (5) year capital improvement, replacement, and personnel needs program to the Mayor and Board of Aldermen.
+BUDGET AND CAPITAL PROGRAM - The City Administrator shall submit annually a recommended budget and a projected five (5) year capital improvement, replacement, and personnel needs program to the Mayor and Board of Aldermen, unless otherwise directed by the Board of Aldermen by Ordinance.